 Skip to main content

-This page describes LeRobotDataset format versions, not lerobot software releases.
-The two must be kept distinct:
+This page discusses LeRobotDataset format versions, not lerobot software releases.
+Keep the distinction explicit:

-LeRobotDataset format versionv2.1, v3.0Version of dataset layout, metadata organization, and loading semantics
+LeRobotDataset formatv2.1, v3.0Dataset directory layout, metadata organization, and loader semantics

-As of the official lerobot v0.5.0 release, the primary dataset format remains LeRobotDataset v3.0.
-There is no new v3.1 or a new format generation.
-Dataset-related changes in v0.5.0 focus on recording performance, tooling, and editing capabilities—not a format generation bump.
+As of the official lerobot v0.5.0 announcement, the dataset format generation is still LeRobotDataset v3.0.
+There is no new v3.1 or a new format generation bump.
+Dataset-related changes in v0.5.0 focus on recording performance, tooling, and editing—not a format generation change.
 LeRobot v0.4.0 · LeRobotDataset v3.0

-For local format conversion or visual validation, use LeRobot Studio: open a dataset and choose the target version (v2.1 or v3.0) on export.
+For format conversion or visual validation locally, use LeRobot Studio: open a dataset and pick the target version (v2.1 or v3.0) when exporting.

 Videovideos/chunk-XXX/{key}/episode_YYYYYY.mp4videos/{key}/chunk-XXX/file-YYY.mp4

-Task metadatameta/tasks.jsonlOfficial docs center on meta/tasks.jsonl; some toolchains also accept or emit meta/tasks.parquet
+Task metadatameta/tasks.jsonlOfficial docs center on meta/tasks.jsonl; some tools may also emit meta/tasks.parquet

-Path resolutionDerived from episode_index and chunks_sizePath templates in meta/info.json plus per-episode location fields in metadata
+Path resolutionDerived from episode_index + chunks_sizePath templates in meta/info.json plus per-episode locators in metadata

 v2.1